 - Working quickly before the dough dries out, gently press the tines of a fork into the top of each ball.

-- Let stand, uncovered, for 1 hour until the mints firm up and the powered sugar has been absorbed.
+- Let stand, uncovered, for at least a couple hours until the mints firm up and the powered sugar has been absorbed.
 Transfer to the freezer to harden completely.

 this post contains affiliate links